-1) Beef Rendang
+1. Beef Rendang

-, which is a dry beef curry with a spicy, fragrant flavour.
+No Indonesian Eid table is complete without Beef Rendang, which is a dry beef curry with a spicy, fragrant flavor.
 Beef Rendang is one of the main dishes that is served during Eid Ul-Fitr - usually along with ketupat or lemang.
-The ground spice paste made mostly from ginger, shallots and lemon grass combined with the slow cooking process further enhances the unique flavour of Beef Randang.
-The dish is cooked until all the liquid evaporates – the traditional method takes hours to cook, which results in well-flavoured perfectly tender meat.
+The ground spice paste made mostly from ginger, shallots and lemon grass combined with the slow cooking process further enhances the unique flavor of Beef Rendang.
+The dish is cooked until all the liquid evaporates – the traditional method takes hours to cook, which results in well-flavored perfectly tender meat.

 is well-known as a street food but it is also included on most Eid tables accompanied with ketupat, lemang and usually with peanut sauce.
-This particular delicacy consists of well spiced meat being skewered and grilled – the satay meat has a spicy, smoky flavor.
-Beef, chicken and mutton are the most commonly used meats.
+This particular delicacy consists of well-spiced meat being skewered and grilled – the satay meat has a spicy, smoky flavor.
+Beef, chicken, and mutton are the most commonly used meats.
 Satay is almost never left out from the list of dishes on the Eid table in Indonesia.

-3) Opor Ayam
+3. Opor Ayam

-5) Lapis Legit
+5. Lapis Legit

-Lapis Legit is also known as the thousand layer spice cake or Spekkoek
+Lapis Legit is also known as the thousand-layer spice cake or Spekkoek